maunika7/graphscripts/README.md

-# Using the Microsoft Graph API ecosystem with Azure Functions
+# Using Azure Functions to expand the Microsoft Graph API ecosystem
-### Extending the Graph infrastructure with serverless APIs

 ## Table of contents